marygracemoesta/R-User-Guide/Databricks_Architecture_Overview/Customizing.md

 dbutils.fs.put("/databricks/arrow/arrow-install.sh", script, True)
 ```

+Note the path is `/databricks/arrow/arrow-install.sh`.
+This is what we will add to the Init Script path in the Advanced Options section of the cluster UI.
+For more details please see the [Apache Arrow with R](linktocome) section.

 #### Library Installation
 One quick way to install a list of packages on a cluster is through an init script.
 At a certain point you may see long cluster startup times as R has to download, compile, and install the packages.
 See the [Faster Package Loads](https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/package_management.md#faster-package-loads) section for an alternative solution.

-Using a Python cell in a Databricks Notebook, run the following code.
+Using a Python cell in a Databricks Notebook run the following code, making sure to add your list of packages using `install.packages()` as shown.

 ```python
 %python